 Can SEAN's also help me find a place to volunteer?

-No. However, contact the UCCS Career Center to find opportunities to volunteer within the community.
+No. However, contact the T. Rowe Price Career and Innovation Center to find opportunities to volunteer within the community.

 Once I'm hired for a job, what do I do?